The ‘Framework’ outlines how purpose should be defined and sets out the behaviours needed to sustain purpose.

 Behaviours needed to build character & achieve purpose

 Judge decisions as good, or not, in the context of the best values, expectations and needs of those with whom we should seek to build relationships.
 Do not make decisions in a self interested, self determined, closed world that does not weigh sufficiently the impact on others.
 Make a fair contribution to society and avoid actions that cause inequality.
-Opportunities should be sought to serve the broadest community, including the underserved, the underprivileged and the excluded; not to emphasise the divide but rather to bring people together, through new job opportunities, innovative goods and services, and new markets.
+Opportunities should be sought to serve the broadest community, including the underserved, the under-represented and the excluded; not to emphasise the divide but rather to bring people together, through new job opportunities, innovative goods and services, and new markets.

 Allow people to develop by being able to contribute to making decisions at all levels.
 Do not create dependency through reserving decisions unnecessarily to higher levels in the hierarchy, or lose accountability through inappropriate delegation.
 Give people the freedom, and support where necessary, to take on the risk of decision making and to have a voice in their work, thus fostering innovation, creativity and a sense of shared responsibility.